aws-samples/eks-blueprints-for-terraform-workshop/content/070_webhook/010-webhook.md

 Key Components:

-1. CodeCommit Trigger: Directly invokes Lambda when commits are pushed to the main branch.
+1. CodeCommit Trigger: Directly invokes Lambda function when commits are pushed to the main branch.

 2. Lambda Function: Processes CodeCommit events and sends formatted webhook payloads to ArgoCD.